janispritzkau/mcproto/README.md

 ## Events and errors

-`mcproto` uses it's own small event emitter class and provides diferent methods to handle packet, socket and error events.
+`mcproto` uses it's own tiny event emitter class and provides different methods to handle packet, socket and error events.

 Since a lot of the API is promise based, errors that happen during the lifetime a promise will result in the promise being rejected.

-Errors that happen outside of async method calls must be handled with an `error` event listener to prevent crashes or warnings in the console.
+Errors that happen outside of async method calls should be handled with a `error` event handler to prevent crashes or warnings in the console.

 ```js
 const listener = client.on("error", console.error)